Project ArchitectsPeter Gabrijelčič, Boštjan Gabrijelčič

-From the architect.
+Text description provided by the architects.
 The presented single-family house is built in the village of Suha, in the suburbs of a famous medieval town, Škofja Loka in Slovenia.
 The building is built as a replacement structure on the site of a former farm building which represented the eastern side of a unified space of a farm courtyard.
 Due to the cultural heritage regulations the new building has a gabled roof and follows the gauges of maximum allowed building dimensions of the demolished structure.
 The investor of the new building is the farm owner’s son, who is academically educated and therefore has very urban housing needs in terms of the program of the house, which is located in a traditional rural area.

 The immediate location of the house is situated on the edge of the Sora River slope, turning towards the direction of the river in the south and west, from where it has beautiful panoramic view of the medieval castle built high over Škofja Loka town.
 The building has a basement, a ground floor and first floor.
 It is positioned perpendicular to the river slope.
 In this way the basement opens towards the lower river terrace, while the ground floor is open - with a wide glass surface - towards the farm courtyard, which lies on the upper river terrace.
 The first floor with the sleeping rooms is facing east.
 Building’s public access is from the south side via accessible route, offering both access on foot and access with a car to the garages located in the basement.
 Along the longer, east side an external staircase leads to the main entrance.

 The west side of the building is immersed into the existing grassy slope, where the Japanese-style garden stairs lead to the grassy surface in front of the living room on the ground floor of the object.
 In this way the building is well integrated into the site.